-Top 10 Places To Visit And Things You Must Do Before Leaving Madrid, Spain
+Top 10 Places To Visit And Things To Do in Madrid, Spain

 Madrid, the capital of Spain has long been a fascination for international travellers who are intrigued by its unusual history.
 Although the area has been inhabited since prehistoric times, the city itself dates back to the 9th century when it was established by the Moors.

 Madrid today continues to lure visitors by offering more than just history.
 Unknown to many, it boasts one of the largest green areas of any metropolitan city in the world.
 Amongst more than half a million cultivated trees are many architectural wonders including the largest palace in Western Europe.

 Madrid has a Mediterranean climate with mild winters and hot summers.

 Getting to Madrid